g0rdan/vgv_weather_app/README.md

 _\*Vgv Weather App works on iOS, Android, and Web._

-UPD: Unfortunatelly, the web doesn't work due to missing header in the responses on backend side.
+UPD: Unfortunately, the web doesn't work due to a missing header in the responses on the backend side.

 ---

 ## Architecture

-The app implemets modulized approach working with business logic and uses BLoC architectural pattern.
-The app has following structure:
+The app implements modulized approach working with business logic and uses BLoC architectural pattern.
+The app has the following structure:

 ```
 ├── core